HealthKey-Company/woocommerce-plugin/README.md

 ## End User Instructions

+### Subscriptions

 - We expect the interval of a subscription product with the same product id not to change.
 If you want to change the subscription interval of an existing product reach out to HealthKey to make this change.
+- We will charge shipping on the initial order but do not currently support charging shipping for subscriptions

 ## Plugin Development